vlitejs/vlite/README.md

 ### CDN

-You can also download and include with a script tag.
+You can also download it and include it with a script tag.
 The library will be registered as the global variable `window.Vlitejs`

 ```html
 <link href="https://cdn.jsdelivr.net/npm/vlitejs@4/dist/vlite.css" rel="stylesheet" crossorigin />